 There are many products that can be made from marine residuals.
 Kristensen explains that Norwegian companies are continuously discovering untapped potential, based on synergies between industries.

-Arctic Nutrition is one of many companies in a burgeoning Norwegian life sciences sector.
+Arctic Bioscience is one of many companies in a burgeoning Norwegian life sciences sector.

 “The life sciences sector develops solutions to the greatest challenges of mankind, and helps us to achieve the UN Sustainable Development Goals.
 Our members contribute to sustainable food and feed, new drugs and better health, and green solutions that contribute to reduce CO₂ emissions and utilise resources in a better way.”